Contracts and unfair contract terms

 For other contracts, you can make a complaint to the:

 If the contract is for financial services, you can make a complaint directly to the financial services provider.
-If they can’t resolve the complaint, you can contact a financial services ombudsman, such as the Financial Ombudsman Service (FOS) or the Credit and Investments Ombudsman (CIO).
+If they can’t resolve the complaint, you can contact the Australian Financial Complaints Authority (AFCA).
 You should get legal advice before starting this process.

 If you still can’t resolve your dispute, you may need to apply to the court.
 Court applications for unfair contract terms can be complex.
 Get legal advice.